 ACKNOWLEDGMENT OF FEDERAL SUPPORT

 SC guidance about how its support should be acknowledged is published at https://science.osti.gov/funding-opportunities/acknowledgements/.
+If an award under this FOA includes funding from NE, include that fact in the acknowledgment of support.

 PUBLIC ACCESS